 - Control all background checks, pre-employment physicals, drug screens with appropriate vendors.

-- Receives job posting requests, reviews job description with project managers for accuracy.
+- Receives job posting requests, reviews job descriptions with project managers for accuracy.

-- Prepares and posts job vacancy to various websites, newspapers, and Texas Workforce Solutions job fairs.
+- Prepares and posts job vacancies to various websites, newspapers, and Texas Workforce Solutions job fairs.

 - Collects, screens, and distributes resumes to project managers.

 - Verifies employment eligibility of new hires through completion of background/drug check & physical, I-9/E-verify, and electronic onboarding.